Skip to content

 Oklahoma's average effective property tax rate is 0.87%, far less than the national average.
 Property tax rates vary by county, though.
 An average homeowner in Oklahoma pays roughly $1,424 in property taxes each year.

-Standard property tax records include information such as:
+Oklahoma standard property tax records include information such as:

 • Assessment Ratio - Like the tax rate, each property falls under a specific assessment ratio to determine the taxable value.
 The document should outline the property's assessment ratio.